gsbDBI/torch-choice/README.md

 For those wish to leverage the latest feature, you can install `torch-choice` from Github source.

 1. Clone the repository to your local machine or server.
-2. Install required dependencies using: `pip3 install -r requirements.txt`.
+2. Install required dependencies in `requirements.txt`.
 Please make sure to install the correct version of PyTorch compatible with your CUDA driver.
+PyTorch needs to be installed before installing PyTorch Lightning.
 3. Run `python3 setup.py install`.
 4. Check installation by running `python3 -c 'import torch_choice; print(torch_choice.__version__)'`.